bowo-prasetyo/forkbuild/docs/Architecture.md

   - `{documentId}` — editable document (managed by SaveDocumentUseCase)
   - `snapshot:{publicationId}` — immutable published snapshot
   - `forkbuild-publications` — array of Publication metadata records

+Read-only Published World (0.2.4)

+A Published World is a runtime projection of a Publication, not a new domain entity.
+The domain model (Document, World, Brick) remains untouched; read-only-ness is enforced by the session's shape and an explicit capability boundary.

+PublishedWorldSession wraps a deserialized Document and its Publication record.
+It exposes selection and inspection methods (selectBrick, clearSelection, getSelectionCount) but deliberately omits every editing, history, and persistence method (moveSelection, deleteSelection, undo, saveDocument).

+The session exposes a frozen `capabilities` object (e.g. canEdit: false).
+EditorActionContext.capture() reads this object, and the EditorActionRegistry's `editingAllowed` rule checks it.
+If canEdit is false, all mutation actions are formally disabled in the UI and palette.

+LoadPublishedWorldSessionUseCase verifies the contentHash against the stored snapshot bytes before deserialization.
+If the hash mismatches (corruption or tampering), the load is rejected outright.
+A PublishedWorldSession can only be created from an intact snapshot.